Freelancers! Side hustlers! Work from home-homies! Listen up! This one’s for you:

 This is great for accounting, but also to close the loop for them that it has been received.

-Wave is COMPLETELY FREE to send invoices, however, you will pay a fee out of your payments – similar to PayPal.
+Wave is free to send invoices, however, you will pay a fee out of your payments – similar to PayPal.

-The only completely free way to invoice is Google Docs, where they will send you a hard check.
+The only completely free way to invoice is Google Docs, where clients will have to send you a hard check.
 But, expect it take longer.

 Personally, I’d prefer to give up less than 10% of the payment to get my money in hours.